Self-Discovery Challenge Day 5: Avidya (Ignorance)

 Today we come to the fifth and final klesha, known as avidya, or ignorance.
 This klesha is the root cause of suffering, and from it the others stem.
 Traditionally avidya refers to the lack of knowledge or awareness of who and what we really are—the divine, permanent Self—which we forget to know.
 This klesha suggests that we are focused on the impermanent aspects of life as a permanent reality, so to speak.
 Getting caught in assumptions—and therefore making judgments—is the trigger for this klesha.

 Today’s challenge involves noticing how much energy is spent on judging others and taking things personally.
-Each time you catch yourself judging others, use your bracelet to become aware of this and of how assuming the mind can be.
 Take note, too, of what things you tend to continuously judge.
 Is it the way others think or act?
 What assumptions do you tend to make?

 Keep in mind that where we judge is where we don’t have knowledge.